Melinda Welch • July 22, 2022

 Embracing Loneliness: Allowing Yourself to Feel and Heal

 Her spouse died 18 years ago.
-Her siblings are all gone, (she is the youngest of 11) and her friends are leaving her as well.
-At age 86 she looks around and sometimes asks, “Where did every body go?”
+Her siblings are gone (she is the youngest of 11), and her friends are leaving her.
+At age 86, she looks around and sometimes asks, "Where did everybody go?"

-But now, as much as the weather allows, she sits out on her swing in front of her home and waves to cars and says, “Hi” to passersby.
-Neighbors and family and ward members know she is on her swing waiting for a friend, so she gets many visitors.
-And if she doesn’t get the human kind, she has colored bird feeders in the nearby tree, and animal sculptures scattered around that keep her entertained.
+But now, as much as the weather allows, she sits out on her swing in front of her home, waves to cars, and says, "Hi" to passersby.
+Neighbors, family, and ward members know she is on her swing waiting for a friend, so she gets many visitors.
+And if she doesn't get the human kind, she has colored bird feeders in the nearby tree and animal sculptures scattered around that keep her entertained.

-She has let it be known that she wants visitors and so she gets them.
-And when she doesn’t, she doesn’t make it mean anything about her.
+I'm impressed with her.
+She has let it be known that she wants visitors, so she gets them.
+And when she doesn't, she doesn't make it mean anything about her.
 She enjoys her alone time.

 Take Care,